Blois: Contemporary era

 There was new development in Blois in the 19th century.
 Firstly, the railway arrived in 1846 with the inauguration of the Paris–Tours railway, whose Blois Station is a stop.
 The competition with river transport gradually forced La Creusille Harbour to reinvent its activity.
 In parallel, the city became more industrialised from 1848 thanks to a successful chocolate brand created by Bloisian, Victor-Auguste Poulain.

 As in Paris, urban organization in Blois was redesigned during 1850 and 1870 by Mayor Eugène Riffault, who was friends with Baron Georges-Eugène Haussmann.
 Riffault ordered the construction of a boulevard separating the modern upper town (where the cathedral, Hôtel of Préfecture, and Halle aux Grains are located), from the medieval lower town.
 He also paved the way to the construction of the boulevard Daniel Depuis, in the West of Blois.
 Between 1862 and 1865, the Denis-Papin staircase were built under La Morandière's supervision, in the axis of Jacques-Gabriel Bridge and Blois-Vienne's Wilson Avenue.

 In the meantime, the lower town faced three of the most significant floods of the Loire river: in 1846, 1856 (the worst), and 1866.
 The central districts of St. Jean and Blois-Vienne were under water, as well as La Bouillie spillway.

-On 13 December 1871, the Prussian army took control of Blois during the Franco-Prussian War.
-The city was taken back by Lieutenant Georges de Villebois-Mareuil, General Joseph Pourcet, and General Bertrand de Chabron.
+On 13 December 1871, the Prussian Army took control of Blois during the Franco-Prussian War.
+The city was taken back by French forces under General Joseph Pourcet and General Bertrand de Chabron.
 Since then, a memorial stands on Wilson Avenue in Vienne.

 In 1939, the construction of Blois Basilica was completed.
 That same year, between 29 January and 8 February, more than 3,100 Spanish refugees came to the Loir-et-Cher department, fleeing the Spanish Civil War and Dictator Francisco Franco.
 In June 1940, the German bombings destroyed a large part of the centre, and the French destroyed the 10th arch of Jacques-Gabriel Bridge to prevent further advance for the enemy.
 The German army bombed the former Town Hall on 16 June, killing Mayor Émile Laurens in the process, and took over the city two days later, on 18 June, the exact same day of Charles de Gaulle's Appeal for Internal Resistance.

 Between June and August 1944, US-English-allied bombings destroyed other infrastructures, like the railway bridge between Blois and Romorantin.
 In total during World War II, 230 people were killed, and 1,522 buildings were entirely or partially destroyed.
 On 16 August 1944, the German troops withdrew to Blois-Vienne to seek refuge and destroyed the three central arches of the bridge.
 On 1 September, they surrendered.
 The bridge was rebuilt and reopened in December 1948.

 In 1959, Mayor Marcel Bühler received President Charles de Gaulle and launched the construction of the ZUP, at the North of the city, on the same model of so-called banlieues of Paris or any other French city.